 I would like to point out that the visa requirements for Hong Kong and Macau are different than China.
 Both of these “administrative regions” have own tourist guidelines.

-For example, citizens from the US, Europe, Australia and New Zealand don’t need a visa and can stay up to 90 days.
+For example, citizens from the US, Europe, Australia and New Zealand are issued visas on arrival (which means you don’t have to apply for a visa before travel) and can stay up to 90 days.

 Remember when I told you that almost all foreigners need a China visa?
-Well, here’s the one exception: the transit visa.
+Well, here’s the one exception: the visa-free transit policy.
+This policy has been put on hold ever since Covid, but we’re keeping this explanation here because it will likely be re-instated later.

 China has created a couple of transit visas, the most popular of which are the 72-hour visa and the 144-hour visa.
 These are “visas on arrival” or VOA for short, which means that you theoretically don’t have to apply for the visa prior to arrival.